-WSDOT allocates (pdf 367 kb) TAP funds to the Regional Transportation Planning Organizations (RTPO’s) for prioritizing and selecting projects that align with their regional priorities involving all entities eligible to participate in a public process.
+WSDOT allocates (pdf 48 kb) TAP funds to the Regional Transportation Planning Organizations (RTPO’s) for prioritizing and selecting projects that align with their regional priorities involving all entities eligible to participate in a public process.
 The TAP program is not a significant amount of funding.
 The local and regional efforts placed in these competitive processes statewide continue to improve transportation facilities in both urban and rural settings that are specific to the nature of the respective area.
-In addition, WSDOT sets delivery targets (pdf 366 kb) for each MPO and county lead agency.
+In addition, WSDOT sets delivery targets (pdf 71 kb) for each MPO and county lead agency.
 Due to the diversity throughout the state, the cooperation and consultation with the MPOs, RTPOs, county lead agencies, and WSDOT, the WA TAP program continues to be successful.

 TAP funds are split – 50% is sub-allocated based on population (based on 2010 Census - pdf 244 kb) as follows:

 - Areas Less than 5,000 population (rural) – the funds are distributed to RTPOs based upon the 2010 census for the rural population areas of the state.
 These rural funds may be used anywhere that is outside of an adjusted urban or urbanized area boundaries.
 These funds can be used in rural areas including those encompassed by an MPO’s planning area.
 MAP-21 maintains the abilities for localities to utilize up to 15 percent of the amount reserved for rural areas for rural minor collector improvements.

 The remaining 50% includes:

 - Set-aside for Recreational Trails (WA - ~$1.9 million) for additional details on this program contact: http://www.rco.wa.gov/grants/rtp.shtml